Annual Reports

 Summary of current annual report

-Our research program is making good progress.
-We currently have two studies that are ongoing; The Emerging Infectious Disease Intelligence research project in partnership with university of California Davis and Antimicrobial Resistance in under-5 children with Colgate University.
-These projects are in accordance with our long-term goal of becoming a research center.
+Our research program is thriving, with two ongoing studies: The Emerging Infectious Disease Intelligence research project in partnership with the University of California Davis and Antimicrobial Resistance in under-5 children with Colgate University.
+These projects align with our long-term goal of becoming a regional center of excellence in research.

-We would be honored if you could continue reading to learn more about our community impact.
+I would be honored if you could continue reading to explore our impact on the community in greater detail.

 2021-2022 Annual Report